 Create an animated 3D book in CSS, step by step

-Posted on July 23, 2020
+Posted on July 23, 2020·

-A couple of days ago, I created a 3D version for the book I’m writing, with CSS only.
+A couple of days ago, I created a 3D version for a book I was writing, with CSS only.
 Because I couldn’t find an easy way to do it (most websites offered to generate images only, and not with the best quality), I created a small 3D book image CSS generator and posted it on Hacker News.
 There was a lot of interest for it, and since it’s definitely not that complicated, here is a small tutorial to learn how to create your own version.

 Here is what the final result will look like: